richelbilderbeek/paper_k3_ratings/docs/paper.md

     > Table 1: K3 formations

-This research tries to conclude if a certain formation did better or worse.
+This research investigates if a certain K3 formation resulted in significantly worse or better ratings.
+If -maybe unexpectedly- such a formation is found, this would give the implication that even in a highly commercial music band, the personality of the band members matters.

 ## Hypothesis